Farman F.250: Design and development

-The Farman F.250, nicknamed Gros 230, did look rather like Farman's little two F.230 trainer but was a much larger aircraft, with a span about ⅓ bigger and weighing some 2.5 times more.
+The Farman F.250, nicknamed Gros 230, did look rather like Farman's little two F.230 trainer but was a much larger aircraft, with a span about a third bigger and weighing some 2.5 times more.
 It was designed to carry four passengers over long distances.
 Wood was used both in the structure and skin of the whole aircraft, which had low, cantilever wings and a flat sided fuselage containing the passenger cabin, located over the wing and lit by three square windows.
 The pilot's open cockpit was further aft, on top of the fuselage in a streamlined fairing.
 The fin had a straight, swept leading edge and a squared-off top, with a deep, almost rectangular rudder moving in a cut-out between the elevators; the latter were mounted, with the tailplane, on top of the fuselage.

 Forward of the cabin, the top and bottom of the fuselage curved in to form the nose, so that much of the uncowled 380 hp (285 kW) Gnome-Rhône 9Aa radial, a licence-built Bristol Jupiter, stood away from the skin.
 A long exhaust pipe ran under the fuselage, exiting behind the cabin.
 The F.250 had a fixed conventional undercarriage with single mainwheels on faired V-struts, plus a long, vertical tailskid.